-A petrochemical plant in Haifa uses on line NIR (Near Infra Red) analysis to monitor its processes and provide data for process control.
+A petrochemical plant, which includes Aromatics Complex by UOP Company is using on line NIR (Near Infra Red) analysis to monitor its processes and provide data for process control.
 A sketch of the plant is shown in Figure 1.
 The NIR instrument is a PetroMetrix Beacon Analyzer.
 The Analyzer, which is located in the control room, connects to the field units throughout the plant using a multiplexer and telecommunication fiber optics.
 It interfaces to a Honeywell TDC3000 through a Modbus interface.

 The NIR analyzer replaces gas chromatographs that have been previously used in these applications.
 The NIR analysis has much faster response time and lower maintenance requirements than the GCs typically used in these applications.
 The faster response time and reliable continuous data provided by the analyzer (see Table 1) resulted in improved control of the process units: